 For the past couple of years, the fingers on my right hand get red when the cold, dry weather sets in.
 Mine is similar to his former redness, although without getting raw to the point of chapping or flaking, just red, and somewhat swollen.
 Ouch.

 Weleda To The Rescue!

-Weleda Skin Food is a universal savior of dry, rough skin on faces, elbows, hands and feet.
-With extracts of gentle viola tricolor, calendula and chamomile, in a rich, thick base of oils and beeswax, Skin Food hydrates skin to give you a healthy-looking glow.
-It’s a perfect mix of skin protection and beautiful glow.
+Weleda Skin Food is a universal savior of dry, rough skin on faces, elbows, hands, and feet.
+With extracts of gentle viola tricolor, calendula, and chamomile, in a rich, thick base of oils and beeswax, Skin Food hydrates skin to give you a healthy-looking glow.
+It’s a perfect mix of skin protection and a beautiful glow.

 This year, Weleda brought out a new product—Calendula Weather Protection Cream—in its baby line.
 It’s a thick salve you squirt from the tube.
-It’s actually protective and it’s soothing and I am telling everyone I know with red skin in winter, winter or babies in winter, because it’s so… very… wonderfully soothing and protective.
+It’s protective and it’s soothing and I am telling everyone I know with red skin in winter, winter, or babies in winter because it’s so… very… wonderfully soothing and protective.
 It even smells nice.